bestbrain10/posts-api/README.md

     - `npm install`

-## How to install Postgres

-- Visit https://www.postgresql.org/download/ on your browser to downoad Postgres.
-- After the download is complete, select your operating system and follow instructions to complete the installations
-- To start postgres on your computer follow instructions on this website: https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html

-## Setting up the database

-- I used `facebook-posts` as the database name (`<database>`) when developing so you can use it or any name of your choice

-- Open your CLI, run `createdb <database>` to create a database with default username and password (`postgres`)

-## Alternatively use Docker
-The database and API are already containerized to enable anyone setup quickly.

- - Install docker on your laptop using https://docs.docker.com/engine/install/
- - Once installation is complete, navigate to the project directory (post-api)
- - create a `.env` file in the project directory using `env.example` as template
- - run `docker-compose up database` to get the DB running standlone
- - run `docker-compose up` to run both the DB and API via containers

-## Running Locally

- - create a `.env` file in the project directory using `env.example` as template

- - run `npm run migrate:run` to setup the database

- - Run `npm run start` to start the server

- - From your browser or REST client visit `http://localhost:3000`

- - If you make any changes, you will have to first close the running server, save the file you made changes to and then start the server again using `npm run start`

 ## Creating AWS Credentials

 Core to this project is emailing and I use AWS SES to send email to users.